TamannaAlam/3D_Gaussian_Splatting/README.md

 2. **COLMAP Setup**
    - Download **COLMAP** and place it in the **C drive** for easy access.
    - Set the system path for COLMAP using the *Edit system environment variables* option.
    - This allows you to run COLMAP from the command line.

+3. **ImageMagick Installation**
+   - Download **ImageMagick** from [the official website](https://imagemagick.org/script/download.php), or use the installer you've uploaded.
+   - Run the installer (`ImageMagick-7.1.1-41-Q16-HDRI-x64-dll.exe`) and follow the setup instructions.
+   - During installation, ensure that the option to add ImageMagick to your system path is selected, so you can run it from the command line.

 ---